-Cursed with an utterly absurd and completely irrelevant cover, the post-apocalyptic horror novel Dark Advent is a passably okay work, Brian Hodge's minor-league version of The Stand (1978), Alas, Babylon (1959), or Swan Song (1987).
+Cursed—or blessed—with a demonic kids-in-peril stepback cover, the post-apocalyptic horror novel Dark Advent from Pinnacle Books is a passably okay work, Brian Hodge's minor-league version of The Stand (1978), Alas, Babylon (1959), or Swan Song (1987).
 You got your germ "warfare" gone wrong, the inadvertent regular-guy heroes and opportunistic bad guys, and large-scale horror setpieces as a flawed and violent humanity struggles to rebuild after the unthinkable happens.

 The story moves along all right as Hodge introduces his large cast of survivors, but by the halfway mark I just couldn't take it anymore and really skimmed over the rest.
 Dark Advent is not overly bad; it's actually overly nice, if that makes any sense.
 Hodge's tone is eager and earnest tinged with an adolescent cynicism.
 Guilelessness is simply not to my taste at all (perhaps if I'd read it when I was a teenager).
 Hodge himself noted these "rampant immaturities" in a recent blog post about an upcoming updated reprint.